Anecdotes from Lisbon

-Some supplementary experiences and thoughts about my time in Lisbon which I didn’t include in my last post, not all related, some made me laugh and others added to the experience of travelling!:
+Some supplementary experiences and thoughts about my time in Lisbon which I didn’t include in my last post, like No.28 Tram.
+Not all are related, some made me laugh and others added to the experience of travelling!:

 - I was on the bus heading to the promenade and we went past the Lisbon Alfa Romeo Club, not a single Alfa Romeo in the parking lot and I could help but think that was because they were all at the mechanics shop with breakdowns? !!!

 - Looking down almost every road, especially the little quiet one’s, you would conclude that there is nothing there, but walk down and they are filled with little cafés, shops and restaurants which from the outside at a glance look very like the residential buildings/houses.
 I don’t think I’ve ever seen so many restaurants and they appear to be long established too.
 I ate at quite a few of them, looking inside to see if there were any tourists or locals, if the latter then going in.
 The decor is similar in them all; like a house kitchen in the ‘60s or ‘70s with flower print plastic table cloths, chipped plates and none of them had matching knives and forks.
 The food however is like eating a heartily home cook meal with a beer or glass of port and the locals make you feel like you are sitting around the dining room table with your extended family.

 - I read somewhere about the famous or was it infamous No.28 Tram in Lisbon.